Start Your Claim

 Nearly 450 people every day are admitted to hospital with head injuries, and this does not include brain damage arising from illnesses such as stroke, brain tumours and so on.
 If you think medical negligence may have left you or a loved one with brain damage where a direct head injury was not involved, take a look at our Brain Damage Claims page.

 Effects of Head Injuries

-Grieves Solicitors offer services and support for all kinds of head injury compensation claims, including those sustained in the workplace, but also due to any incident that occurs in a public place or is due to the negligence of a third party.
+Grieves Solicitors offer services and support for all kinds of head serious injury claims, including those sustained in the workplace, but also due to any incident that occurs in a public place or is due to the negligence of a third party.